apache/maven-build-cache-extension/src/site/markdown/how-to.md

 **Overriding Defaults:** When you explicitly configure `executionControl` for a plugin goal, your explicit configuration overrides the built-in defaults for that matching plugin and goal.
 Other goals continue to use their defaults.
-For example, to track only the `release` property for the `compile` goal of maven-compiler-plugin instead of the functional parameters from `plugin-parameters/maven-compiler-plugin.xml`:
+For example, to track only the `release` property for the `compile` goal of maven-compiler-plugin instead of the cache-key parameters from `plugin-parameters/maven-compiler-plugin.xml`:

 ```xml